 Despite the small body size, the Z30 has an APS-C CMOS sensor.
 The image resolution is 21 MP, which isn’t record-breaking.
 The pictures are bright, clear, and rich in detail.
 You’ll notice a huge difference in quality compared to smartphone cameras.

 You get good low-light flexibility with a native ISO range of 100 – 51,200.
-But you can also expend it out to 204,800, giving you even more options.
+But you can also expand it to 204,800, giving you even more options.
 It also controls digital noise well until you get to the very high ISO settings.

 Using 209 focus points, the Z30 has reliable AF for photography and video.
 It has face and eye-detection capabilities, which makes it even more accurate when shooting or recording humans.
 It also tracks moving subjects as they move within the frame.
 That’s good news for animated vloggers.